cvaldivia83/lewagon_reboot/README.md

 If you're okay with that, then let's start!
 Arm yourself with **PATIENCE**, **FOCUS** and **CONFIDENCE**, it's all that you need to learn how to code.

-Important disclaimer: if you get stuck at one exercise, **DO NOT SKIP IT**.
+Important disclaimer: if you get stuck in an exercise, **DO NOT SKIP IT**.
 Send me messages on Slack and I'll help you."

-Let's hop into the `practicing-ruby-out` folder!